 The Inpatient Service

 The inpatient service team is responsible for providing primary and consultative care for children with neurological and neurosurgical problems through the Johns Hopkins Children's Center which is divided into age-appropriate wards.
-The inpatient team is composed of a pediatric neurology attending physician, 2 pediatric neurology senior residents (one chief and one associate senior) and at least one junior resident from pediatric neurology, adult neurology or the Kennedy Krieger Institute (NDD fellow).
+The inpatient team is composed of a pediatric neurology attending physician, 1-2 pediatric neurology senior residents and at least one junior resident from pediatric neurology, adult neurology or the Kennedy Krieger Institute (NDD fellow).
 Often there are 1-2 Johns Hopkins or visiting medical students as well.
 There are approximately 600 clinical neuroscience admissions to the Johns Hopkins inpatient service per year.
 An additional 5 to 10 pediatric patients are followed in consultation each day.
 Children admitted for epilepsy surgery are also closely followed.
 All inpatient admissions are followed and co-managed by pediatric residents with whom we have a strong teaching relationship.

 The Outpatient Service